mishagray/SwiftTask/README.md

 ```
 What feels NICE is being able to write a block and just "return .Error(e)"  if you want to return an error result.

+BUT - since the enumeration class can't exist inside of Objective-C, there are compatbility issues with using enumerations instead of AnyObject?
+I've thought about using an class "wrapper" for the enumeration type with constructors that are Objective-C compatible, to clean that up.

 Or even offering different signatures.
 Like getting rid of the "requirement" to "return nil" for task blocks that don't return a result.
 And letting the swift compiler figure out which block signature you want to use: